Primary Advisor/Dissertation Chair

 Achievement, At-risk Students, Social Justice, Home-Visiting and Family Advocates

 Lucio, Virginia, "How Family Advocates Home-Visiting In A Midwestern Urban Area Describe The Impact of Family Stress On Children’s Learning And Success In School" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4272.